 Some super funds charge a separate performance fee once certain targets have been exceeded.
 Generally, fees are calculated as a percentage of the investment returns that exceed an agreed level of return, and are often capped at an upper percentage limit.

 While most super funds offer general advice for free, a one-off fee may be charged for personal advice provided about your super and other investments by an adviser.

 Investment switching fee

 Some super funds charge a fee for switching your investment option.
-For example, if you were to switch from a balanced investment to a high-growth investment, you may be charged a fee.
+For example, if you were to switch from a balanced investment option to a high-growth one or vice versa, you may be charged a fee.
 Some funds may charge a buy/sell spread fee, instead of a switching fee.

 When you make contributions, withdrawals or switch your investment options, you are buying or selling investment units.
-Buy/sell spread fees cover the difference between the buy and sell price and are charged by some super funds.
+Buy/sell spread fees cover the difference between the buying and selling price and are charged by some super funds.

 The types of fees and the amount charged varies depending on the super fund and product, so read your annual statement to find out how much you are paying.
 You’ll also be able to find the fees on the super fund’s website.